openbaton/docs/docs/pop-registration.md

 The *Virtualised Infrastructure Manager* (Vim) is the functional block, responsible for controlling and managing the NFVI compute, storage and network resources within a Point of Presence (PoP).

-In order to interoperate with a PoP it is required to register the VIM instance responsible for it to the NFVO.
+In order to instantiate resources on a PoP, the NFVO must be aware of it.
-Assuming that you already installed the proper VIM driver, in order to connect to the selected Point of Presence (PoP), you need to register it at the NFVO.
-For doing that you can write a JSON file containing the details of a VIM Instance like the one described below:
+Assuming that you already installed the proper VIM driver, you need to register a new PoP.
+For doing that you can write a JSON file containing the details of your PoP, meaning how to reach via remote APIs the VIM responsible for that particular PoP.
+Here you have an example:

 ```javascript